rollernathan/Mars_webscraping_C11/README.md

 ### How many months exist on Mars?

-Similar to Earth, there are twelve (12) months on Mars.
+Similar to Earth, there are <b> twelve (12) months on Mars</b>.
 The image below shows the number of rows in the data frame for each month.

 ADD IMAGE OF months